Swing Trading Strategies

 Bearish Divergence: If price makes a new high but RSI fails to make a new high, this divergence signals weakening momentum and potential reversal down.
 This is one of the most reliable reversal signals.

-Bullish Divergence: Conversely, if price makes a new low but RSI doesn't follow, this indicates selling pressure is exhausting and a reversal up is likely.
-Always combine divergence with support/resistance levels for maximum effectiveness.
+Bullish Divergence: Price makes a new low, but RSI does not.
+This shows that selling pressure is running out.
+A reversal up is likely.
+Always combine this signal with key support or resistance levels for best results.

 Warning: Reversal trading is advanced and carries higher risk.
 Only attempt after mastering trend-following strategies first.